Egypt security forces raid unit of Al Jazeera

 A firm called Unique Media Production, which sublets its premises to various satellite channels including Al Jazeera Mubasher, had been closed down, it said.

-A security source said several other channels had been shut on Sunday because they did not have a license or for breaching professional codes.
+A security source said several other channels had been shut on Sunday because they did not have a licence or for breaching professional codes.

 (Reporting by Shaimaa Fayed; Editing by Peter Graff)